metabrainz/listenbrainz-server/docs/dev/json.rst

               "artists": [
                  "-- Artist stats here --"
               ]
+              "count": "-- Number of unique artists the user has listened to --" },
          },
-           "count": "-- Number of unique artists the user has listened to --" },
-         "last_updated": "-- Date when the statistics were last updated --" }
+         "last_updated": "-- Unix timestamp when the statistics were last updated --" }
      }
    }